pedscoffee/PhysicianPromptEngineering/cpt-calculator.md

                 <li><strong>Result:</strong> The calculator automatically determines the appropriate E/M code using the 2 of 3 MDM rule</li>
             </ul>
             <p><strong>Note:</strong> If both a well visit and E/M code are generated, the E/M code should be billed with modifier -25.
 Time-based coding is shown as an alternative when applicable - use whichever yields the higher level code.
 The stopwatch automatically starts when you load the page and continues running until paused.</p>
+            <p>Do not enter real patient information.
+This calculator is for personal and educational purposes only.
+For actual billing decisions, use your institution's approved systems and consult with certified medical coders.</p>
         </div>
     </div>